spacetelescope/jwst/CONTRIBUTING.md

 		>> git remote -v

-After your inital clone, you will likely be missing the reference to 'upstream' (which is just the most commonly used name in git to refer to the main project repository - you can call this whatever you want but the origin/upstream conventions are most commonly used) - to set this, use the `add` git command:
+After your initial clone, you will likely be missing the reference to 'upstream' (which is just the most commonly used name in git to refer to the main project repository - you can call this whatever you want but the origin/upstream conventions are most commonly used) - to set this, use the `add` git command: